Have questions? We’ve got your answers!

 How do you handle multiple GRE scores?

-The Admissions Committee looks at all scores taken within the last 5 years.
+The Admissions Committee looks at all official scores that are uploaded through SOPHAS through the application.

 When should I submit my GRE scores?